When I was back in college and experimenting with various side hustles, making 50 dollars a day seemed like an absolutely impossible task.

 You can also try working for a website like Fancy Hands, which pays virtual assistants $3 to $7 per tasks they complete (tasks are relatively short).

 It might take a while to find enough clients to start making $50 a day from VA work, but, the hourly pay is high enough to make this viable!

-My last suggestion for figuring out how to make $50 per day would just be to turn towards different freelance routes.
+One more suggestion for figuring out how to make $50 per day would just be to turn towards different freelance routes.

-It doesn’t matter if you program, edit videos, know killer SEO, or take on a consulting role: freelancing hourly rates are generally pretty awesome.
+It doesn’t matter if you program, edit videos, know SEO, or take on a consulting role: freelancing hourly rates are generally pretty awesome.

 The main challenge is actually finding stable contracts with good clients that are long-term.

-You never know what can happen!
+This just goes to show that you never know what can happen!

 So, make your freelancer profile, don’t sell yourself short, and get to pitching!

 Again, you can become a freelance graphic designer, editor, accountant, or web developer; there are so many options out there!